 Two Types of Advice

-The DOL’s attempt to implement a fiduciary standard has shined a bright light on the differences between brokers who operate under a so-called “suitability standard” and registered investment advisors who follow fiduciary practices.
+The DOL’s action to implement a fiduciary standard has shined a bright light on the differences between brokers who operate under a so-called “suitability standard” and registered investment advisors who follow fiduciary practices.
 Basically, the financial advisory industry is divided into two camps:

 Some firms only sell products.
 Some offer only advice.
 Others do both – which creates a lot of confusion.